willkessler/jupyterterminals/README.md

 ### What's This Good For?

 Using this plugin, you can insert terminal cells (shells) using a button added to your Jupyter toolbar.
-This is useful for teaching (We use the facility at Udacity), or anywhere where you just want a convenient interactive shell terminal inlined with the rest of your Jupyter notebook cells.
+This is useful for teaching (we use the facility at Udacity), or anywhere where you just want a convenient interactive shell terminal inlined with the rest of your Jupyter notebook cells.
 (Normally to access terminals in Jupyter, you